What is a Foundation?

-Who Works for the Foundation?

-The Foundation has a six-person paid staff.
-David Kraybill, Executive Director; Laura DeFlavia, Controller; Dr. Laurie Betts, Program Officer; Anna Brendle, Program Officer; Rose Crews, Office Manager & Communications Associate; and Tamika Murphy, Grants Assistant; and Sheri Waldman, Admin Assistant; and Skye Tulio, Summer Communications Intern.
+.
+David Kraybill, Executive Director; Laura DeFlavia, Controller; Dr. Laurie Betts, Program Officer; Ashley Pultorak, Program Officer; Rose Walters, Office Manager & Communications Associate; and Tamika Murphy, Grants Assistant; and Sheri Waldman, Admin Assistant; and Skye Tulio, Summer Communications Intern.

-Who Works for the Foundation?

-The Foundation has a six-person paid staff